 A good way to assess consistency is to work out your average weekly mileage for the period.
 Add together each weekly total and divide by the number of weeks.
 Likewise do the same for the number of runs each week.
 Then review how close each week is to your average.
 This tells you how consistent your training was over the period.

 My weekly average is 45.7miles and 5.5 runs per week.
 So despite some minor weekly variation you can see the consistent regular base is there across the whole training block.
+However, on greater reflection you can see there were some gaps in long runs and weekly volume towards the end of the block.

 How many miles do I need to run in training to run the marathon?